petermr/pyamiimage/README.md

 The current goal is to extract terpene synthase pathway diagrams.
 'Extraction' means that we will go from pixel values in an image to a 'smart diagram'.
 The output of `pyamiimage` is an image with annotations of substrate, products and enzymes.

-We are working to add more support for open formats that encode chemical information such as [CML](https://www.xml-cml.org/) and [GPML](https://github.com/PathVisio/GPML).
+We are working to add more support for open formats that encode chemical/pathway information such as [CML](https://www.xml-cml.org/) and [GPML](https://github.com/PathVisio/GPML).

 ## Installation